burtscher/ECL-MST/README.md

 ### Publication

 A. Fallin, A. Gonzalez, J. Seo, and Martin Burtscher.
 "A High-Performance MST Implementation for GPUs."
 Proceedings of the 2023 ACM/IEEE International Conference for High Performance Computing, Networking, Storage, and Analysis.
-November 2023. [pdf]
+November 2023.

 *This work has been supported in part by the National Science Foundation under Award Number 1955367 and by an equipment donation from NVIDIA Corporation.*